PSDI-UK/ai-for-science/README.md

 Working in collaboration with the Physical Sciences Data Infrastructure (PSDI), UCL, and the Ada Lovelace Centre (ALC), this project will make data more Findable, Accessible, Interpretable, and Reusable (FAIR).

 ## Using this project
-This project is currently working with six groups.
+This project is currently working with several groups.
 Each group has its own sections within this repository, explaining any group-specific information.
 There is also a general section file in this repository that includes scripts for injecting, extracting, and updating data from the repository and any other information that is not team-specific.

 ## Documentation